Paul MacEwan

-Paul MacEwan (April 8, 1943 – May 2, 2017) was a politician in Cape Breton Island, Nova Scotia, Canada, and long-time member of the Nova Scotia House of Assembly (MLA).
+Paul MacEwan (8 April 1943 – 2 May 2017) was a politician from Cape Breton Island, Nova Scotia, Canada.
+His 33 years in the Nova Scotia House of Assembly made him the longest continuous serving Member of the Legislative Assembly (MLA) in Nova Scotia history.
+He was a contentious politician, who seemed to court controversy.
+So much so, he was kicked out of the Nova Scotia New Democratic Party (NDP) while he was a sitting member of the assembly in 1980 and caused them to lose official party status without him.
+He formed his own political party, the Cape Breton Labour Party, to contest the 1984 provincial election.
+He served one-term as its leader, before the party disintegrated because of financial issues.
+He eventually joined the Liberal Party of Nova Scotia, and became a Liberal member of the legislature.
+In 1993, he became the Speaker of the House of Assembly.
+His term as the speaker was marked with many controversies around bias and partisanship.
+His final years in the legislature saw him take prominent roles as Party Whip for the Liberals.
+After several health issues, he decided to not run for office again in 2003.
+He retired and lived another 14 years before finally succumbing to health issues in 2017, at age 74 in Sydney.

 Early life and education

 He was the son of Horace Frederick MacEwan and was educated at the Sydney Academy, the Nova Scotia Teachers College, Saint Francis Xavier University, Mount Allison University, and Cape Breton University, from which he held a B.A. degree.
 He then worked as a teacher in Sydney.

 Political career

 As an NDP member

-MacEwan was elected first as a candidate of the social democratic Nova Scotia New Democratic Party in the 1970 provincial election.
+MacEwan was elected first as a candidate of the social democratic Nova Scotia New Democratic Party (NDP) in the 1970 provincial election.
 He ran in Cape Breton Nova, a heavily blue collar riding (electoral district) that was home to the Sydney Steel plant and many coal miners.
 During his first term as MLA, MacEwan wrote Miners and Steelworkers: Labour in Cape Breton, a history of union activities and political activism in the area, published in 1976.
-He was also the author of Confederation and the Maritimes which came out later in 1976, and The Akerman Years: Jeremy Akerman and the Nova Scotia NDP, 1965-1980, published in 1980.
+He was also the author of Confederation and the Maritimes which came out later in 1976, and The Akerman Years: Jeremy Akerman and the Nova Scotia NDP, 1965–1980, published in 1980.